Fruit Oils for Cooking?

 The answer is NOT to simply lower LDL with a statin.
 The answer is to STOP consuming the element that breaks our LDL.
 Our body needs healthy LDL to fight infection, maintain brain health, and numerous other vital functions, especially as we age!

-Back to palm oil:
+Back to palm kernel oil:

 Until next week ya'll!